Macpanyvino/zero_day/README.md

-#A markdown presentation of this project
-This is a virtualization of Ubuntu environment in my local computer
+This is a virtualization of Ubuntu environment on my local computer